How to make your commission earnings count!

 What do lenders think?

-Australia has many successful commission income salesmen who have trouble applying for a home loan because their bank will not consider their income when assessing serviceability.
-Banks are cautious of relying on commission income because commission income is not guaranteed and can fluctuate.
-Of course your income can skyrocket but on the other hand the income can also be zero.
+Australia has many successful commission income salesmen who have trouble applying for a home loan because their bank won’t consider their income when assessing serviceability or their ability to make the repayments without hardship.

 Commission income is reliable!